BreachOpen/Chas-Riley/Projects/Network/diagram.md

 ---

-# Small Business Network Diagram Explanation
+# Small Business Network Diagram

 The diagram below shows a common network setup for a small business.
 Here’s a breakdown of each part and its role in the network: